 - The feed-through sleeve must reach a minimum of 300 mm down from the nearest combustible roof material and correspondingly, there must be a minimum of 100 mm of clearance above.

 - The length of the chimney is dependent on the steepness of the roof and the ridge height, but the end of the chimney must be located at least 80 cm from the nearest combustible roof material.

-- A non-insulated, single feed-through sleeve can only be used in non-insulated buildings or buildings without a flat roof.
-If you are installing the fireplace into a building with heat insulation or a flat roof, you will require a custom-made fire insulated feed-through.
+- A non-insulated, single feed-through sleeve can only be used in non-insulated buildings or buildings without a dropped ceiling.
+If you are installing the fireplace into a building with heat insulation or a dropped ceiling, you will need a custom-made fire insulated feed-through.
 Fire insulated feed-through is available to be purchased separately.